oslabs-beta/ReaPer/README.md

 - Displaying a bar graph and render time for a selected component
 - Vigorous testing
 - Conversion to TypeScript

+Bug to Fix:
+- Currently, when the extension is reloaded into the Chrome Web Store, the ReaPer user must either hard refresh or close and reopen the target application tab.
+This issue occurs randomly, but when it does, the ReaPer user sees the notice, "No session data to display" instead of the data that is collected.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>